Strategic Planning Simplified

 (2) HOW ARE WE GOING TO GET IT DONE?

-The first stage naturally leads to outlining the goals or measurable objectives that will help the nonprofit make their dreams real.
+The first stage naturally leads to outlining the goals or measurable objectives that will help the organization make its dreams real.
 Sometimes this includes detailing the activities to accomplish those goals.
 Many organizations find a SWOT analysis or situational assessment helps them take stock of the current climate and anticipate challenges and opportunities ahead.

 (3) HOW WILL WE FUND IT?

 An important step in the process is determining what resources the organization needs to accomplish its goals.
-Alarmingly, our research shows that 62% of nonprofits do not include this in their strategic planning!
-One danger at this stage is only following a “business” strategic-planning process.
+Alarmingly, our research shows that 62% of organizations do not even include this in their strategic planning!
+One danger at this stage is only following a restrictive definition of funding.
 Doing that will cause “funding” to exclusively focus on money — fees, reimbursements, grants, sponsorships, and donations.
-But nonprofits have multiple ways to resource their goals.
+But there are multiple ways to resource your goals.
 For examples, a SWOT analysis completed in the previous stage might produce some possibly collaborative partnerships.
 These partnerships could help an organization achieve their strategic goals without needed to spend money.

 (4) WHO WILL WE TELL ABOUT IT?

-We have found that working through each part helps nonprofits actually live out their strategic plan, rather than having it collect dust on a shelf.
+Strategic planning can be incredibly complicated.
+We’ve found this simplified approach of working through each stage helps organizations actually live out their strategic plan, rather than having it collect dust on a shelf.